Trevor Jackson (performer): 2010-11: Career beginnings and Eureka

 Following his run with The Lion King, he transitioned from Broadway to the small screen appearing as a guest star in an episode of Cold Case in 2010.
 From 2010 to 2012 he played Kevin Blake in the final two seasons of Eureka.
-In early 2011, Jackson joined a "behind the scene" group with several up and coming music artist at the time known as "Before 2012."
+In early 2011, Jackson joined a "behind the scene" group with several up and coming music artists at the time known as "Before 2012."
 This didn't last long as success tore the group apart before it ever went mainstream.
-In August 2011, continued his run on TV starring in an episode of Harry's Law for which he won the Young Artist Award for Best Performance in a TV Series for his role of Willie Blue.
+In August 2011, he continued his run on TV starring in an episode of Harry's Law for which he won the Young Artist Award for Best Performance in a TV Series for his role of Willie Blue.
 Jackson later appeared as a guest star on the Disney Channel television show Austin & Ally.

 2012-13: Let It Shine, musical beginnings, #NewThang EP

 Jackson at the 2013 McDonald's All-American Boys Game halftime show.

 In 2012, Jackson expanded his acting career into film, playing the role of Quincy Smith in the film A Beautiful Soul.
 That same year, Jackson went on to star in the original Disney Channel television movie Let It Shine as Kris McDuffy alongside Tyler James Williams.
 Jackson portrayed the best friend and confidant of Cyrus (James), an aspiring hip hop musician who enters a songwriting contest and mistakenly wins his best friend's dream.
 Jackson has completed shooting the film Sons 2 The Grave alongside Darrin Dewitt Henson, Demetria McKinney and Justin Martin.

 In 2012, Jackson signed with Atlantic Records continuing on to release his first single "Like We Grown" in February 2013.
 In the song's music video, Disney Channel actress, Zendaya Coleman, plays his love interest.
 Due to demand for new music from his fans, Jackson collaborated with producers Eric Hudson, J.R.
 Rotem and The Underdogs, to create his EP, #NewThang.

 In September 2013, Jackson released the #NewThang EP.
 Jackson followed with his second single "Drop It", which was featured in McDonald's Monopoly Campaign commercial.
 To promote the #NewThang EP, Jackson toured with fellow Atlantic Records artist Justine Skye in the High School Nation Tour.
 He also played in a few shows.